 Let me introduce you to Annie and Penny, these two are the inspiration behind long ears farm.
 It all started because the pony that I was fostering found his forever home, my one horse was lonely out there on pasture all by himself.

-You see, I have owned donkeys previously, and one night I lay in bed listening to the horse whinny put of pasture all alone.
-I began to ponder the idea of getting him a companion, and why not a donkey!
+You see, I have owned donkeys previously, and one night as I lay in bed listening to the unexpectedly lonely horse whinny out on pasture, I began to ponder the idea of getting him a companion, and why not a donkey!

 Once the search for a donkey began, the flood gates of opportunity opened up, there were so many to chose from.